Patrick J. Bumatay: Court of appeals

-On October 10, 2018, President Donald Trump announced his intent to nominate Bumatay to serve as a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit.
+On October 10, 2018, President Donald Trump announced his intent to nominate Bumatay to the Ninth Circuit.
 Both Senators from California, Dianne Feinstein and Kamala Harris, announced their opposition to his nomination, saying they had not included Bumatay's name among those they recommended for the Ninth Circuit.
 On November 13, 2018, his nomination was sent to the Senate.
 President Trump nominated Bumatay to the seat vacated by Judge Alex Kozinski, who retired on December 18, 2017.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

 On September 20, 2019, President Trump announced his intent to again nominate Bumatay.
 On October 15, 2019, his nomination was sent to the Senate.
 Bumatay was nominated to the seat being vacated by Judge Carlos Bea, who previously announced his intention to assume senior status upon confirmation of a successor.
 On October 30, 2019, a hearing on Bumatay's nomination was held before the Senate Judiciary Committee.
 On November 21, 2019, his nomination was reported out of committee by a 12–10 vote.
 On December 9, 2019, the Senate invoked cloture by a 47–41 vote.
 On December 10, 2019, his nomination was confirmed by a 53–40 vote.
 He received his judicial commission on December 12, 2019.
 Bumatay is the first Filipino American to serve as an Article III federal appellate judge and the first openly gay judge on the Ninth Circuit.